romland/smoozoo/README.md

         Use mouse/finger on minimap to move viewport in all directions (depending on zoom level)

 ### Demo
-Note: it's a very low-end host, image will take a few seconds to load.
+It's a pretty low-end host, depending on load, image might take a few seconds or two to load.

 https://oobabooga.com/smoozoo/